 It sounds similar to Indian, but according to Taste of Home, Moroccan food’s flavors are “mainly influenced by both its European and Mediterranean neighbors, but traditional African, Middle Eastern and even South American flavors make their way into favorite Moroccan dishes, too.”

-You may be most familiar with what’s considered the national dish of Morocco, couscous, which is a very small pasta made from semolina wheat.
+You may be most familiar with what’s considered the national dish of Morocco, couscous, a very small pasta made from semolina wheat.
 I’ve also seen larger versions of this pasta, such as this one from Bob’s Red Mill, a whole wheat version.

 If you’re gluten-free, it’s easy to swap out another grain for the Chickpea Vegetable Tagine dish.

-I find this meal especially fun because I use a ceramic dish called a tagine, which is typically used in Moroccan cooking.
-It’s also the name of the dish that’s cooked in it which is a slow-cooked stew that includes a variety of vegetables, dried fruits, nuts.
-Typically it would include meat but it’s easy to keep it plant-based by leaving it out.
+I find this meal especially fun because I use a ceramic dish called a tagine, typically used in Moroccan cooking.
+It’s also the name of the dish that’s cooked in it, which is a slow-cooked stew that includes a variety of vegetables, dried fruits, and nuts.
+Typically it would include meat, but it’s easy to keep it plant-based by leaving it out.

 Learn more about this popular cuisine in this article.